Internal bicategories

 \subsubsection{Dimension $2$}

-There is a bicategory whose objects are $0$-manifolds, whose 1-cells are $1$-manifolds, and whose $2$-cells are $2$-manifolds up to diffeomorphism.
+There is a bicategory whose objects are $0$-manifolds, whose 1-cells are $1$-manifolds (bordisms), and whose $2$-cells are $2$-manifolds (bordisms between bordisms) up to diffeomorphism.
 This bicategory and its symmetric monoidal structure can be conveniently encoded as a category object in $\SMC$, as follows.
 The symmetric monoidal category $B_0$ is again 0-manifolds and their diffeomorphisms.
-There is a second symmetric monoidal category $B_1^2$ whose objects are $1$-manifolds (with a partition of their boundary) and whose morphisms are $2$-manifolds (with boundary written as a union of a source $1$-manifold and target $1$-manifold), up to diffeomorphism.
+There is a second symmetric monoidal category $B_1^2$ whose objects are $1$-manifolds with a partition of their boundary and whose morphisms are $2$-manifolds with boundary written as a union of a source $1$-manifold and target $1$-manifold, up to diffeomorphism.
 The pair $(B_0, B_1^2)$ forms a category object in $\SMC$, denoted $\Bord_0^2$.
-A functor from $\Bord_0^2$ to a target category object $C$ is a kind of $2$-dimensional local field theory.
 Note that there are various distinct ways to give precise models for $B_1^2$, the choices occurring primarily in the treatment of corners and in the definition of identity bordisms.